Blue October: Any Man in America and Up/Down Records (2011–2012)

 On June 1, 2010, the band announced they were beginning pre-production on their next studio album to be produced by Tim Palmer.
-In late 2010 and early 2011, they headed back to the studio to finish recording the album and debuted it on August 16, 2011.
-The title of the new album is Any Man in America.
+In late 2010 and early 2011, they headed back to the studio to finish recording the album, which debuted on August 16, 2011.
+The title of the album is Any Man in America.

 During the week of February 14–18, lead singer Furstenfeld did a stint as a guest DJ on Austin's KROX-FM radio station.
 Furstenfeld previewed four new tracks on the air, presumably on the new album, titled "The Chills", "The Waiting, "The Getting Over It Part" and "The Flight (Lincoln to Minneapolis)".
 On April 3, 2011, Furstenfeld announced the album would be distributed by RED Music, a Sony Music imprint for independent artists.
 Their former label, Universal Motown Records, offered them a 360 deal (which the band rejected).
 The band opted to become independent instead, and formed their own label called Up/Down Records.
 On May 4, 2011, Blue October played the first full song of the new album live, called "The Feel Again".
 On May 6, 2011, Blue October played a second song in St. Louis, Missouri from their upcoming album "The Follow Through".
 Furstenfeld performed a duet with Patricia Lynn from the band The Soldier Thread for the song.

 The official music video for the first single, "The Chills", was released via the band's Vevo channel on July 25, 2011.
 Any Man in America was released in the US on August 16, 2011.
 The album debuted at number 8 on the Billboard Album Sales Chart on August 25, 2011.
 This was their first Top 10 album sales chart debut.
 On September 24, 2011, "The Chills" (the first single from Any Man in America) peaked at number 26 on the Billboard Modern Rock Chart, giving Blue October their sixth Top 40 Modern Rock radio hit.